 That GDP growth should, in turn, propel corporate earnings higher.
 As corporate profits rise, share prices will also tend to climb.
 The two, however, don’t move in lockstep, and there’s a chance that, in future, shares will lag behind economic growth.

 Still, if you’re a stock market investor and hence hoping for higher corporate earnings, you might cheer for greater immigration, while also being concerned about the aging population and the falling birth rate.
 Greater immigration should mean more workers and hence faster economic growth.
 But fewer babies and lots of workers reaching retirement age isn’t so good, because that means fewer workers and potentially higher taxes to pay for retirees’ Medicare and Social Security benefits.

 Our Humble Opinion: While the U.S. and other developed nations will likely grow more slowly as their populations age, this isn’t yet an issue for emerging markets such as India, Malaysia and Mexico.
-The implication: You may want to include a healthy exposure to emerging markets in your portfolio.
+The implication: You may want to include a healthy allocation to emerging markets in your portfolio.

-Previous: Historical Economic Growth
+Previous: Economic Growth